OARK/OARK/README.md

 The directory layout is as follows:

+### android

+The android application for controlling the robot and receiving the video from the onboard camera.

 ### build-tools

 Contains the scripts and tools for compiling and building the OARK kit image.

+### camera

+Information for getting the video stream from the Raspberry Pi.

 ### doc